huangweiliang/huangweiliang.github.io/_posts/2024-05-20-QNX-devb-APIs.md

 The CAM_SIM_ENTRY macro is used to mark the entry points for the SIM.
 These functions are called by the Common Access Method (CAM) layer of the SCSI subsystem to perform operations like sending commands to a SCSI device or handling responses from a SCSI device.

+### cam_set_thread_state
+The cam_set_thread_state function is typically used to set the state of a CAM thread.
+The CAM layer uses threads to handle various tasks, such as processing I/O requests or handling responses from SCSI devices.

+The state of a thread can indicate what the thread is currently doing or what it should do next.
+For example, a thread might have states like "idle", "busy", or "waiting for response".

+### HBA
+In the QNX operating system, *SIM_HBA* is a structure used in the SCSI subsystem, specifically in the SCSI Interface Module (SIM).

+The *SIM_HBA* structure represents a Host Bus Adapter (HBA).
+In the context of SCSI, an HBA is a hardware device that provides an interface between the SCSI bus and the host system's bus.
+The HBA is responsible for sending and receiving data between the SCSI devices and the host system.

+The *SIM_HBA* structure typically contains information about the HBA, such as its capabilities, configuration, and state.
+It also contains pointers to functions that the SIM uses to interact with the HBA.

+### sim_alloc_hba()
+In the QNX operating system, *sim_alloc_hba* is a function used in the SCSI subsystem, specifically in the SCSI Interface Module (SIM).

+The *sim_alloc_hba* function is typically used to allocate memory for a *SIM_HBA* structure.
+The *SIM_HBA* structure represents a Host Bus Adapter (HBA), which is a hardware device that provides an interface between the SCSI bus and the host system's bus.

+The function typically takes as arguments the size of the *SIM_HBA* structure and possibly other parameters related to the configuration of the HBA.

+### cam_mphys()
+In the QNX operating system, *cam_mphys* is a function used in the SCSI subsystem, specifically in the Common Access Method (CAM) layer.

+The *cam_mphys* function is typically used to convert a virtual memory address to a physical memory address.
+This is often necessary when dealing with hardware devices, such as SCSI devices, that require physical addresses for Direct Memory Access (DMA) operations.

+### simq_init()
+In the QNX operating system, *simq_init* is a function used in the SCSI subsystem, specifically in the SCSI Interface Module (SIM).

+The *simq_init* function is typically used to initialize a SIM queue.
+A SIM queue is a queue of Command Control Blocks (CCBs) that are waiting to be sent to a SCSI device.

+The initialization process typically involves setting up the data structures for the queue and setting the initial state of the queue.
+This might include setting the queue to be empty and setting any necessary configuration options for the queue.

 ## UFS driver modeling
 ### UFS utp transfer request slots